thelantech/Instructions/README.md

 First off, if you haven't already then you will need to create a GitHub account.
 You can sign up <a href="https://github.com/">here</a>.

 <h3>Windows</h3>
-The easiest way to use git on Windows is through their desktop client available <a href="https://desktop.github.com/">here</a>. <a href="https://help.github.com/desktop/guides/getting-started/">Here</a> is a guide on setting it up.
+The easiest way to use git on Windows is through their desktop client available <a href="https://desktop.github.com/">here</a>.
+A guide on setting it up cna be found <a href="https://help.github.com/desktop/guides/getting-started/">here</a>.
 The desktop client has a tutorial built into it, but there are also loads of available tutorials and videos online.

 <h3>Mac</h3>
 Use the same instructions as above.
 The desktop client is also available for Mac.